gumaerc-testorg/21h.105-spring-2006/content/pages/syllabus.md

 ### Final Paper

 Preparation of a final paper, roughly 10 pages in length, on a notable historical work that was not assigned as required reading.
-Additional details are available in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Additional details are available in the {{% resource_link 20a78ede-da8c-adc1-42ff-9f2f92af8279 "assignments" %}} section.

 There will be no final examination.